 Refer to our Dramatic Context information guide for Gross Box Office definition, and an example of how the fees apply to a production. *6% of Gross Box Office fees are pro-rated using percentage of music use against total show duration (Music Use Percentage, or MUP). **The conditions and licence fees are the same for both Australia and New Zealand, subject only to the different GST rates of 10% for Australia and 15% for New Zealand.
 The rates quoted above are in each territory’s local currency and exclude GST. |

-If you wish to play music from a commercially released sound recording (as opposed to the music being performed live or in a recording you have made), you’ll need to contact the sound recording copyright owners (generally record labels) directly for permission (or a licence).
-In some instances, Phonographic Performance Company of Australia (PPCA) may be able to assist, depending on the circumstances.
+If you are playing music from a commercially released sound recording (as opposed to the music being performed live or in a recording you have made), in addition to you APRA AMCOS licence, you will require direct permission (or a licence) from the relevant record label or rights holder for each sound recording.

 Contact PPCA via email [email protected]